 You can paintball or laser tag in lots of places in Cornwall, the best place that we have experience of for this is Big Dunk’s paintball between Wadebridge and Camelford.

-There are a few places to try zorbing in Cornwall, including at Cornwall Zorbing in Newquay.
+There are a few places to try zorbing in Cornwall, including zorbing in Bude.

 Do you have any other suggestions of activities for teens in Cornwall?
 Feel free to comment below if so!